Ukraine - Unmanned Air Vehicles

 Russia's presidential office accused Ukraine 03 May 2023 of sending two drones to attack the Kremlin in a bid to kill President Vladimir Putin.
 The presidential press service said in a statement Wednesday that two unmanned aerial vehicles targeted the seat of the Russian government in Moscow.
 The statement says electronic warfare systems disabled them.
 It said debris fell in the Kremlin grounds but caused no damage.
 It said Putin was not harmed and his schedule will continue as usual.
 The attack on the Kremlin was foiled by local electronic warfare systems, which disabled and down the pair of unmanned aerial vehicles before they could reach their final targets.

 The attack came less than a week ahead of the Victory Day Parade in the Russian capital.
 “The Kremlin has assessed these actions as a planned terrorist act and an assassination attempt on the president on the eve of Victory Day, the May 9 Parade,” state news outlet RIA reported.
-Putin is scheduled to give a speech in Red Square, near the Kremlin.
+Putin was scheduled to give a speech in Red Square, near the Kremlin.
 The presidential office statement accuses the Ukrainian administration led by President Volodymyr Zelenskyy of carrying out the alleged attack.
 It called the incident "a pre-planned act of terrorism and an attempt on the life of the Russian president" and says Moscow "reserves the right to retaliate when and where it sees fit."

 A spokesperson for Zelenskyy released a statement echoing the president's denial that Ukraine attacked either Putin or Moscow.
-The statement says Ukraine is "devoting all of its efforts and resources to the liberation of its own territories, not to attacking other countries."
+The statement says Ukraine was "devoting all of its efforts and resources to the liberation of its own territories, not to attacking other countries."
 Zelenskyy denied the accusations, saying his country had not attacked Moscow or its president.
 “We don’t attack Putin, or Moscow; we fight on our territory,” Zelenskyy told a news conference in Helsinki, Finland.
 “We defend our villages and cities.”

 US think tank the Institute for the Study of War says an alleged drone attack on Russia's presidential office was likely staged by the administration of President Vladimir Putin.
 The think tank noted in its assessment that "Russian authorities have recently taken steps to increase Russian domestic air defense capabilities, including within Moscow itself."
 The institute said that "it is therefore extremely unlikely that two drones could have penetrated multiple layers of air defense and detonated or been shot down just over the heart of the Kremlin."
 It said that Russia likely staged the drone strike in an attempt to "set conditions for a wider societal mobilization."

-The United States is responsible for the drone attack on the Kremlin because “decisions on such attacks are made not in Kiev, but in Washington,” Kremlin spokesman Dmitry Peskov said.
+The United States was responsible for the drone attack on the Kremlin because “decisions on such attacks are made not in Kiev, but in Washington,” Kremlin spokesman Dmitry Peskov said.
 “Washington should understand clearly that we know this,” the spokesman told reporters.
 Russia reserves the right to retaliate “anywhere and anytime it deems necessary” in response to the drone attack on President Vladimir Putin’s residence, the Kremlin said.
 Senior Russian lawmaker Vyacheslav Volodin has called on Moscow to use any weapons necessary to remove the “Nazi regime” in Kiev.
 “The Kiev terrorist regime, having seized an entire state, threatens the security of Russia, Europe, and the whole world,” the Duma official added.
 Volodin proclaimed that there “can be no negotiations with the Zelensky regime” following the attempted attack on the Kremlin, and vowed that Russian lawmakers will “demand the use of weapons capable of stopping and destroying the Kiev terrorist regime.”

 “After today’s terrorist act, there are no options left but the physical removal of Zelensky and his clique,” Former Russian president Dmitry Medvedev stated.
 “We don’t need him to sign [their] unconditional surrender.
-Hitler, as it is known, didn’t sign his either.
+Hitler, as it was known, didn’t sign his either.
 There will always be someone like Admiral Doenitz to sit in as president,” he added.

 Commenting on the attack, former CIA intelligence officer Larry Johnson said it "is going to galvanize Russia, not create fear or discontent or division.
 There are others who believe that by doing this, it is going to portray Russia as weak and create internal problems.
 I simply note that the reactions of former [Russian] President [Dmitry] Medvedev, as well as members of the Duma – they are livid, they are outraged, and calling for escalatory retaliation against Ukraine.
 So I think in many respects this backfired."